 Ruby on Rails (or “Rails”) is an open-source web application development framework written in the Ruby programming language.
 It’s one of the most popular Ruby libraries and one of the top reasons developers choose to learn Ruby.

 Modern web applications can be very complex with many layers.
 Rails makes web development easier, providing a pre-built structure for development and everything you need to build a web app.

-In this article, we'll look at what Rails is used for, its advantages and disadvantages, and what jobs you can get if you know this framework.
-Then, we'll show you how to get started using it to build your own web apps.
+Here, we’ll look at what Rails is used for, its advantages and disadvantages, and what jobs you can get if you know this framework.
+Then, we’ll show you how to get started using it to build your own web apps.